 - P9.1.
 An Issuer may use the option of Programmatic Certification if the Issuer: - P9.1.1.
 Can identify a large portfolio of Eligible Projects & Assets which could cover issuance of multiple Certified Climate Bonds, Certified Climate Loans or Certified Climate Debt Instruments, and - P9.1.2.
 Has initiated a Program to issue multiple Certified deals over multiple years. - P9.2.
 For the first Bond under the Program, the Issuer shall follow the normal process for Climate Bond Certification as per clauses P1 to P8. - P9.3.
 For subsequent Bonds under the Program, the Issuer shall apply to the Climate Bonds Standard Board to receive Certification of each Bond's conformance with the Climate Bonds Standard by: - P9.3.1.
-Prior to Issuance, supplying the Climate Bonds Standard Board with a completed (as appropriate) Climate Bonds Information Form and an executed Certification Agreement (if necessary).
-These documents shall be submitted to the Climate Bonds Standard Secretariat. - P9.3.2.
+Prior to Issuance, supplying the Climate Bonds Standard Board with a completed (as appropriate) Climate Bonds Information Form for the specific Bond to be considered for Certification.
+This document shall be submitted to the Climate Bonds Standard Secretariat who shall promptly provide the Issuer with Certification documents for the specific Bond. - P9.3.2.
 Following Issuance, supplying the Climate Bonds Standard Board with an updated Climate Bonds Information Form through the Climate Bonds Standard Secretariat. - P9.4.
 Every year after the first Issuance under the Program, the Issuer must engage a Verifier to undertake an Assurance Engagement - P9.4.1.
 The subject matter considered by the Verifier shall include those requirements set out in the Post-Issuance Requirements section of the Climate Bonds Standard, including the reporting requirements in Clause 8, and shall cover all Bonds under the Program. - P9.4.2.
-The Issuer shall supply the Climate Bonds Standard Board with an updated Climate Bonds Information Form and the Verifier's Report through the Climate Bonds Standard Secretariat.
+The Issuer shall supply the Climate Bonds Standard Board with an updated Climate Bonds Information Form, the Green Bond Framework (if updated) and the Verifier's Report through the Climate Bonds Standard Secretariat.